Last-minute penalty decides the tie – Arsenal 3-2 Notts County

 Déjà vu for City – Manchester City 4-1 Doncaster Belles

-Over four thousand people tuned into an official Facebook stream to watch Manchester City beat the Belles to reach the next round.
+Over four thousand people tuned into an official Facebook to watch Manchester City beat the Belles to reach the next round.

 City set the pace early, dominating from the off, but struggled with their final ball against a well regimented Belles side.
 Just as they had in their previous game, City took the lead late in the first-half through an Izzy Christiansen header and carried the advantage into the break.